 The balance of power had shifted but the hands that held it fitted the same demographic profile.
 But now instead of monarchs and aristocrats, there were tycoons and bankers.

-The dream of Modernity was dead.
-And in its wake Postmodernity emerged.
+The dream of Modernism was dead.
+And in its wake Postmodernism emerged.
 This attitude of Postmodernity was everything that Modernity wasn’t.
 Bye bye to the grand narratives, to the naivete and optimism, to utopian dreams of happy ever after and the glorifying of science.

-Postmodernism began to poke holes in the lumbering carcass of Modernity.
+Postmodernism began to poke holes in the lumbering carcass of Modernism.
 The dreams of unity that Modernity had dreamed were revealed to be skewed narratives.

 This wasn’t just the case with clearly delusional Modernist fantasies like Fascism.
 It became clear that the glorious promises of Modernity came with a set of terms and conditions – white, male, heterosexual and preferably from a wealthy background.